MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 ## Build error such as 'AppCenterCrashes/MSACErrorReport.h' file not found

+There are two possible cases of the problem:

+### React-Native 0.60 and above

+The probable cause is the conflict between the [major](https://semver.org/) packages versions due to a [breaking change](https://github.com/microsoft/appcenter-sdk-apple/blob/develop/CHANGELOG.md#app-center-1) in our Apple SDK.

+1. Make sure that all appcenter packages use the same major version.
+Update them with `npm install` or `yarn` if needed.

+> [!NOTE]
+> If you are still using **appcenter-push** then you should use appcenter version 3 packages because App Center Push [has been retired](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/).

+1. Go to **ios** folder of your project and remove **Podfile.lock** and the **Pods** folder.
+1. Run `pod install --repo-update` in your **ios** folder.
+1. Verify that **Podfile.lock** contains appcenter dependencies of the same major version.

+### React Native lower than 0.60

 One possible cause is when running `react-native link` without **CocoaPods** installed.

 To confirm the cause, execute `react-native link`, and in the logs, check for the following line: